mtelligent/Handlebars-For-Sitecore/README.md

 Handlebar templates are defined in Sitecore Items.
 The templates themselves are editable using an auto complete friendly code editor, making it easy to build complex templates cleanly.

 Templates are bound to Sitecore Items server side.
 The components and variants are normal Sitecore components and can be configued for personalization, AB Testing and Caching setting as needed.
-The components may be more flexible that other components as you can personlize or test both the container components that define the context as well as the handlebar templates that define the presentation separately.
+Because you have separate components for context (which items to bind) and presentation (the templates themselves) you get the fleixbility to easily personlize or test either the data sources or presentation very easily.

 # Binding to Sitecore Items